-As described on page 59 the Director of Corporate Services is responsible for the preparation of the statement of accounts in accordance with the Statement of Recommended Practice on Local Authority Accounting in the United Kingdom 2004.
-Our responsibilities, as independent auditors, are established by statute, the Code of Audit Practice issued by the Audit Commission and our profession's ethical guidance.
+As described in the Statement of Responsibilities for the Statement of Accounts, the Director of Corporate Services is responsible for the preparation of the Statement of Accounts in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2004.
+Our responsibilities, as auditors, are established by statute, the Code of Audit Practice issued by the Audit Commission and our profession's ethical guidance.

-We report to you our opinion as to whether the statement of accounts present fairly the financial position of the Council and its income and expenditure for the year.
+We report to you our opinion as to whether the Statement of Accounts presents fairly the financial position and results of operations of the Council

-We review whether the statement on internal control on pages 56-58 reflects compliance with CIPFA's guidance "The Statement on Internal Control in Local Government: Meeting the Requirements of the Accounts and Audit Regulations 2003" published on 2nd April 2004.
-We report if it does not comply with proper practices specified by CIPFA or if the statement is misleading or inconsistent with other information we are aware of from our audit of the financial statements.
-We are not required to consider, nor have we considered, whether the statement on internal control covers all risks and controls, or to form an opinion on the effectiveness of the Council's corporate governance procedures or its risk and control procedures.
+We review whether the Statement on Internal Control reflects compliance with CIPFA's guidance "The Statement on Internal Control in Local Government: Meeting the Requirements of the Accounts and Audit Regulations 2003" published on 2nd April 2004.
+We report if it does not comply with proper practices specified by CIPFA or if the statement is misleading or inconsistent with other information we are aware of from our audit of the Statement of Accounts.
+We are not required to consider, nor have we considered, whether the statement on internal control covers all risks and controls.
+We are also not required to form an opinion on the effectiveness of the authority's corporate governance procedures or its risk and control procedures.
 Our review was not performed for any purpose connected with any specific transaction and should not be relied upon for any such purpose.

-We read the other information published with the statement of accounts and consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the statement of accounts.
+We read the other information published with the Statement of Accounts and consider the implications for our report if we become aware of any apparent misstatements or material inconsistencies with the Statement of Accounts.
+The other information comprises only the Introduction, the Explanatory Foreword and the section on Revenue Spending